 A company can apply to have the order rescinded within five working days of when the order is made on the grounds that the company can pay off their debts or if they did not attend the original hearing or the court did not have all the relevant facts when making their decision.

 The company must submit a form and write a witness statement giving details of their assets and debts and send them to the court.
 A date will be given for a new hearing, and the company must send the application to those that made the winding up petition.
 In court, both the company and the respondent present their cases to the registrar or judge.

 Alternatively, an insolvency practitioner can be appointed, and they can override the winding up order by moving the company into administration, with them taking on the role of appointed Administrator.
 The winding up process can also be paused by negotiating a CVA with the creditors, but these terms must be agreed to.

 Knowing whether a company has a winding up petition issued against it is crucial to ensure you understand the full story behind a business.
 At Company Registrations Online, we have comprehensive court searches services, including winding up searches.
 Our searches will check the company name at the Insolvency Companies List to determine if there are any winding up petitions registered against the company.

 We will deliver a full report, including details of any notices of intention to appoint an Administrator, notice of appointment of Administrator, or any application for making an administration order, along with a summary of any withdrawn or dismissed petitions filed in the last 36 months.

-Get the information you need about any company, including a full insolvency report, bankruptcy petitions and much more.
+Get the information you need about any company, including a full insolvency report, bankruptcy search petitions and much more.
 Contact us today to find out more information on our services including company formation.